ThatLuckyBear/adhd-checklist-app/idea-dump-adhd-checklist.md

     - set notification to pop into the app first thing tomorrow
   - user adds a handful of tasks and does them

+### Check In/Reminders!
+New idea 8/14/26
+Some things you just need to check.
+Do I need toilet paper?
+When was the last time I washed my water bottle?
+If the app asks and after checking the user answers yes or no and the app automatically marks the last time it was checked and will check in again at a later date.
+If yes the app will offer to add a todo item for "put toilet paper on the shopping list"

+the point is that sometimes you don't need to do something but you should probably know how long it's been since you've checked.
+I often buy too much mayo because the one in the fridge runs out but there's already shelf stable mayo in the pantry.
+Or I'll forgo buying toilet paper or oat milk twice because I'm totally sure I checked yesterday and that was more than a week ago.

 </details>